holographicSol/OmegaFindv2/README.md

 Overview:

+    [ Learn ]
-    Learn: Compiles a database of 'trusted' suffix, buffer associations which can be used when performing various scan techniques.
+    Compiles a database of 'trusted' suffix, buffer associations which can be used when performing various scan techniques.

+    [ Contents Scan (C-SCAN) ]
+    Return files containing string.
+    Attempts to find strings in many various types of files.
+Files are read using magic to filter how the file will be ultimately read during string search.

+    [ Deobfuscation Scan (D-SCAN) ]
+    Return files that may have incorrect filename suffix.
-    Deobfuscation: This scan technique attempts to expose files that may have been obfuscated.
+    This scan technique attempts to expose files that may have been obfuscated in a particular way.
 Attempted exposition is performed by comparing suffixes and buffers of files during deobfuscation scans to 'trusted' buffer, suffix associations in the database.

+    [ Type Scan (T-SCAN) ]
+    Return files of certain types.
-    Type scanning: Aggregates all file types specified.
+    Aggregates all file types specified.
 Again not by suffix but by known suffix, buffer associations according to the database.
-Useful in different situations including where file(s) may be evading a deobfuscation scan.

-    Extract: --extract argument enables discovery of nested compressed files that can also be extracted and scanned during various scan techniques if --extract argument is used.
-Password protected archives can also be detected when using --extract, password protected files will be added to the results files for further analysis.
+    [ Password Scan (P-SCAN) ]

-    Password scan (--p-scan): pScan attempts to find password protected archives.
+    Return files that may be password protected. pScan attempts to find password protected archives.
     Skips reading database, does not hand database through to child processes and performs no buffer/suffix association checks.

+    [ String Scan (S-Scan) ]
+    Return files containing x string.
+    Regular filename search.
+Search for filenames containing specified string.

 Help: